The Irving Harris Foundation

 Application Success Factors

-Since the Irving Harris Foundation does not accept unsolicited applications, organizations cannot apply through a traditional process.
-However, understanding what the foundation values provides insight into the types of organizations and work they support:
+Since the Irving Harris Foundation does not accept unsolicited applications, organisations cannot apply through a traditional process.
+However, understanding what the foundation values provides insight into the types of organisations and work they support:

-BIPOC and Women-Led Organizations: The foundation has made an explicit commitment to allocate more funding to BIPOC-led and women-led organizations.
-Grantmaking prioritizes these organizations as part of the foundation's intersectional racial equity approach.
+BIPOC and Women-Led Organisations: The foundation has made an explicit commitment to allocate more funding to BIPOC-led and women-led organisations.
+Grantmaking prioritises these organisations as part of the foundation's intersectional racial equity approach.

-Grassroots and Community-Driven: The foundation emphasizes supporting organizations "led by and for people most impacted by harm" and values solutions designed with and by communities rather than for them.
+Grassroots and Community-Driven: The foundation emphasises supporting organisations "led by and for people most impacted by harm" and values solutions designed with and by communities rather than for them.

 Multi-Year Partnerships: The foundation prefers long-term relationships and tends to provide multi-year grants, indicating they value sustained partnerships over one-time funding.